sukrosono/journal_amburadul/bookmark/flow/youtube.md

    > Pursuit of doing less, but better.
    How the intelligent get trick by trivial?.
 Clarity(remove any clutter).
 Write a journal lowing your distraction and gaining more focus on you.

-0. Top 10 Rules by Jordan B. Peterson [![](https://img.youtube.com/vi/6jN1ckK2YBA/0.jpg))](https://www.youtube.com/watch?v=6jN1ckK2YBA)
+0. Top 10 Rules by Jordan B. Peterson<br>
+  [![](https://img.youtube.com/vi/6jN1ckK2YBA/0.jpg))](https://www.youtube.com/watch?v=6jN1ckK2YBA)
    > 10 key, rewatch and summarize + relate to your own life